 In Roe v.
-Wade, this Court erroneously held that unborn children are not "persons" with rights under the fourteenth amendment to the United States Constitution, and that the fourteenth amendment includes a right to abortion.
+Wade, 410 U.S. 113 (1973), a majority of this Court held that unborn children are not "persons" with rights under the fourteenth amendment to the United States Constitution, and that the fourteenth amendment includes a right to abortion.
+As demonstrated in this amicus brief, the Roe Court erred on both counts.
 This Court should now repudiate the exclusion of unborn children from constitutional protection, and overrule Roe v.
 Wade.

-The fourteenth amendment secures protection for the minimum human rights a state must respect: the rights to life, liberty, and property.
-This amendment would be of little value, however, if those invoking its guarantees had to bear the burden of proving their entitlement to protection under the amendment.
-Thus the Court must presume that the amendment applies to all living human beings.
-Those who assert that a particular class of individuals is outside the scope of the amendment must bear the burden of justifying such an exclusion.
+The fifth and fourteenth amendments secure protection for the minimum human rights a state must respect: the rights to life, liberty, and property.
+These amendments would be of little value, however, if those invoking their guarantees had to prove their explicit entitlement to constitutional protection.
+Rather, these amendments apply to all living human beings by virtue of their humanity.

-No valid basis exists for excluding human beings conceived but not yet born from the protection afforded "persons" under the fourteenth amendment.
+No valid basis exists for excluding human beings conceived but not yet born from the protection afforded "persons" under the Constitution.

 The Roe Court offered no defensible justification for such an exception.
 The alleged absence of precedents for the personhood of unborn children is not only incorrect, but also irrelevant in view of the similar dearth of such precedents for any other class of humans.
-The postnatal applicability of some provisions of the Constitution referring to "persons" does not imply that those excluded, e.g., from eligibility for Congress or for citizenship, are not persons; moreover, the assertedly ambiguous scope of other consitutional provisions referring to persons provides no basis for anything but circular arguments as to their scope.
+The postnatal applicability of some provisions of the Constitution referring to "persons" does not imply that those excluded, e.g., from eligibility for Congress or for citizenship, are not persons; moreover, the assertedly ambiguous scope of other constitutional provisions referring to persons provides no basis for anything but circular arguments as to their scope.
 The alleged inconsistency of exceptions in state anti-abortion laws with the personhood of unborn children merely identifies possible constitutional defects in those laws; such defects do not justify the categorical exclusion, from all constitutional protection, of the class suffering discrimination.
 The supposed laxity of state abortion legislation in much of the nineteenth century is historically misleading because it ignores the fact that stringent anti-abortion legislation, largely representing a response to the scientific discovery of the humanity of unborn children from the moment of fertilization, preceded and accompanied passage of the fourteenth amendment.
 Furthermore, even prior to this legislation, abortion was illegal at common law and, until after the technical developments of the late eighteenth century, practically unavailable and virtually suicidal.

-Contrary to Roe, history, science, logic, law, and justice all weigh in favor of including unborn children within the protection of the fourteenth amendment.
-The framers of that amendment clearly drew no distinction between "persons" and biological "human beings."
+Contrary to Roe, history, science, logic, law, and justice all weigh in favor of including unborn children within the protection of the fifth and fourteenth amendments.
+The framers of those amendments clearly drew no distinction between "persons" and biological "human beings."
 Science demonstrates that each individual member of the human race begins life at the moment of fertilization.
 Logic supports no essential distinction between human beings on the basis of their dwelling inside or outside the maternal womb, or on the basis of their status as "viable" or "nonviable" individuals.
 Legal consistency supports the rejection of distinctions, in matters of basic rights, between born and unborn children, as well as between "viable" and "nonviable" unborn children.
 Finally, the intrinsic sanctity of every human life compels the rejection of any arbitrary exclusion of unborn children from entitlement to the most basic of human rights.

 This Court should overrule Roe v.
 Wade.
-Any challenge to the Missouri laws predicated upon a supposed right to abortion, as in the present appeal, must accordingly fail.
+Any challenge to the Pennsylvania statutes predicated upon a supposed right to abortion must accordingly fail.